Wind-WindKids/winding/samples/sophieandwind/ice.md

 iced: page, text
 --
 A week later, on another continent,
-it was the very first day of civics class for Wind.
+it was a civics class for Wind.
 A quiz came at the end of class.
 Wind stared at the questions.

 Someone raised a hand,
 “We haven’t covered this yet.”

-“It’s in the syllabus, between lines twelve and thirteen,” the teacher said, without looking up.
+“It’s in the syllabus,
+between lines twelve and thirteen,” the teacher said, without looking up.

 It wasn’t.